 HOPE is Georgia's unique scholarship and grant program that rewards students with financial assistance in degree, diploma, and certificate programs at eligible Georgia public and private colleges and universities, and public technical colleges.
 HOPE is funded entirely by the Georgia Lottery for Education.
-For more information regarding this scholarship, including eligibility requirements, please visit www.gsfc.org or https://www.gafutures.org/.
+For more information regarding this scholarship, including eligibility requirements, please visit www.gafutures.org/.